PetrifiedLasagna/AoS-OS/default_workspace/README.md

 You must download all the latest files from the src folder located in the root to have an up to date workspace.
 All the source files in this folder have not been modified in any way

+Also make sure setup.bat and vcars.bat point to the correct locations